rufuspollock/rufuspollock.com/content/post/data-difference-talk.md

 So I got really curious and asked around in Cambridge to see if we had any statistics.
 Did we have any data on the people we accepted?
 Or the people we pooled?
 Because that would be a nice sample — the people who were almost rejected, but who made it.
 Or even data on how people were rated?
 Because students were rated when they were accepted.
 How did that compare to how they did in their degree three years later?
 Did we have anything that would tell us how reliable our system was?
 The answer was no. There was no data at all.
 So I got interested in this.
 That interview had been close to having a very major effect on my life, and whether or not other people got into Cambridge had a major effect on their lives.
 So I’m fascinated by how we make these kinds of decisions.

-### Data-driven algorithms are surprisingly good and compensate for some of the biases in human decision-making, but we're often reluctant to accept this
+### Data-driven algorithms compensate for many of the biases in human decision-making, but we're often reluctant to accept this

 I’m not alone in questioning the reliability of these kinds of decisions; people have thought about this for a while.
 There’s something called the Oregon Research Institute where Lewis Goldberg has asked these questions about a whole range of areas.
 He asked: what about admissions to a psychiatric hospital?
 That seems like a bigger deal than getting accepted to university!
 Do you get put in a mental institution, or not?
 Do you get let out of a mental institution or not?
 How good are psychologists at making this diagnosis?
 Or, for example, when they let you out, how good are they at predicting whether you'll come back, or that you'll have another psychotic episode?